 Our family has been hiking out to see waterfalls, scenic overlooks and historic landmarks for years.
-Hiking is one of our favorite ways to spend a weekend morning or summer vacation days.
-If you are new to family hiking, there are a few pieces of gear that will make your hiking adventure a more enjoyable experience.
+This is the best season of the year to get out there and explore new trails.
+If you are new to family hiking, there are a few essential pieces of gear that will make your hiking adventure a more enjoyable experience.

 Essential Gear for Family Hiking